Aylur/gnim/docs/jsx.md

 ### `onMount`

-Attaches a function to run when the farthest non mounted scope returns.
+Attaches a function to run when the farthest non-mounted scope returns.

 Example: